On Tuesday 26 May 2020, the Scottish Government published Covid-19 Transport Guidance which we are following.

-If you are planning on making a journey on our services, we ask that you continue to help us keep our colleagues and customers safe by following the guidance set out below, bearing in mind that capacity on public transport remains limited at this time.
+If you are planning on making a journey on our services, we ask that you continue to help us keep our colleagues and customers safe by following the guidance set out below.

 You should not travel if you or anyone in your household is experiencing coronavirus symptoms (new continuous dry cough, fever or the loss of or a change in your sense of smell or taste) or if you are self-isolating.

 If you haven’t already done so, please consider downloading the Protect Scotland app from NHS Scotland’s Test and Protect.
 Completely free, the mobile phone app is designed to help us protect one another, reduce the spread of coronavirus and avoid further lockdowns.